ChaoticTrials/SkyblockBuilder/README.md

 2. Use the vanilla Structure Block if your island is smaller or equals 48x48x48 blocks to save it as a `.nbt` file.
    Otherwise, you can use the Structure Saver item to generate this file.
 3. Copy the generated file from `saves/<world>/generated/minecraft/structures/<name>.nbt` to `config/skyblockbuilder/template.nbt`.
 4. Set the possible spawns in `config/skyblockbuilder/spawns.json`.
 There can be multiple spawns, each one is an array with `[x, y, z]` relative to the 0, 0, 0 from the template structure.
+You can also [modify existing spawns](#modify-spawns) and export them with
+   `/skyblock spawns EXPORT`.
 5. To view your current spawns, you need to use the `/reload` command to reload the config.
 After that, you need to use the `/skyblock spawns true` command to view all possible spawn points.
 6. Repeat step 4 and 5 until everything is correct.